Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Motor_23CL.md

 M92 X160 Y160 ; steps/mm for a 20 tooth gt2 pulley for open loop operation
 ```

-Note the initial PID values show will need to be [tuned to the particular motion system](https://docs.duet3d.com/en/User_manual/Tuning/Duet_3_1HCL_tuning).
+Note the initial PID values will need to be [tuned to the particular motion system](https://docs.duet3d.com/en/User_manual/Tuning/Duet_3_1HCL_tuning).

 In contrast to usual drivers, the closed loop axes can have their holding current set to zero using M917, with negligible detrimental effect.
 Whilst a normal driver may slip if it's holding current is set to zero, a closed loop driver will notice that it has slipped an apply a current to return the drive to it's intended position.
 Setting a holding current of zero will also mean less current is used, so the motor runs cooler.
 However, a holding current can still be set using M917 if desired.